LowieHuyghe/deploy-tools/README.md

 This explains the timeline of the deploy sequence and which actions are done.

-1. Load `deploy.json` and check required properties.
+1. Load `deploy.yaml` and check required properties.
 2. Confirm that the user wants to deploy.
 3. Make a temporary working dir.
-4. Run the before commands described in `deploy.json`.
+4. Run the before all commands described in `deploy.yaml`.
 5. Clone the git repo and checkout the given branch.
 When caching is enabled, the repo will be cached and reused on next deploy (when reusing, the repo is fetched and reset to the remote).
-6. Copy the persistent files described in deploy.json to the working directory.
+6. Copy the persistent files described in deploy.yaml to the working directory.
 7. When composer.json is available, run `composer install (--no-dev)`.
 8. When package.json is available, run `npm install (--production)`.
 9. Update `app.yaml`: